Heatblur-Simulations/f-4e-manual/src/systems/engines_and_fuel_systems/overview.md

 # Engines and Fuel System

+*"This baby will go, and old Smokey will never catch it, because it's got a state-of-the-art fuzz buster inside.
+Now, it's not legal in all countries, but I'll tell you what, Cal won't tell, no siree."*

 The F-4E Phantom II is equipped with two
 [General Electric J79-GE-17A/F engines](./engines.md).
 A turbine-type starter, powered by external air or the expanding gases of a solid